 (4) A landlord in relation to a retail shopping centre may make an application under subsection (3) as to any number of retail shop leases in respect of that centre where the landlord is of the opinion that the same special circumstances exist in relation to each lease the subject of the application, and the Tribunal may exercise its powers under that subsection accordingly.

-[Section 14A inserted by No. 59 of 2011 s.
+[Section 14A inserted: No. 59 of 2011 s.
 14.]

 14B.
 Landlord’s legal costs of lease etc. not claimable from tenant